directus-labs/guest-authoring/travel-journal/index.md

 Currently, the application does not differentiate between journals created by different users.
 To enhance user experience and security, you can implement a filtering approach.
 Here's how:

-1. **Filter Journals by User**: When fetching journals, modify the API call to filter journals based on the logged-in user's ID, ensuring users only see their journals.
+1. **Filter Journals by User**: When fetching journals, modify the Directus SDK to [filter](https://docs.directus.io/reference/filter-rules.html) journals based on the logged-in user's ID, ensuring users only see their journals.

 ### Allow Users to View Their Existing Journals Before Creating New Ones